purplekrayon/SMAP/drafttutorial.md

 <img src="https://scontent-atl3-1.xx.fbcdn.net/v/t39.30808-6/278842550_300195778957924_8093208601931649083_n.png?_nc_cat=108&ccb=1-7&_nc_sid=e3f864&_nc_ohc=j81nUaBLNkIAX9ep93I&_nc_ht=scontent-atl3-1.xx&oh=00_AfAD1KUqM47GwXtUiS_Btc-KzTG10db2bfv2-jhNBrPBlQ&oe=6434DB2C" >
 The thematic focus is learning about the SMAP instrument for applications water resources management applications.

-The learning objectives of this tutorial are:
+The learning objectives of this tutorial are to:
 - understand how SMAP measures soil moisture from space
 - know which SMAP products are available in GEE catalog and the differences between the products
 - know how to import SMAP products into the code editor